ZHZisZZ/dllm-trainer/examples/dream/README.md

 <!-- > [!NOTE]
 > This is an educational example demonstrating how to reproduce Dream pretraining and finetuning on public data.
 We do not guarantee performance comparable to the official Dream models. -->

-Pretrain on [mlfoundations/dclm-baseline-1.0](https://huggingface.co/datasets/mlfoundations/dclm-baseline-1.0) using 192 GPUs (24x8) and FSDP:
+Pretrain on [mlfoundations/dclm-baseline-1.0](https://huggingface.co/datasets/mlfoundations/dclm-baseline-1.0) from scratch using 192 GPUs (24x8) and FSDP:
 ```shell
 sbatch --nodes=24 --gres=gpu:8 scripts/train.slurm.sh \
     --accelerate_config "fsdp" \